GautamKJ/ThaiID-OCR-APP/README.md

 ## Overview

-This application allows users to upload images containing text and performs OCR to extract text information from the images.
+This application allows users to upload images containing text and performs OCR to extract text information from the image.
 The extracted information is then processed and displayed to the user.

 ## Features